 If you like parties, you’ll love this.
 The Edinburgh Hogmanay party is the world’s biggest New Year bash, and one of the safest, with 4 days of festive celebrations and activities.

-Year after year the Hogmanay street party brings something new to the crowds: with a Torchlight Procession, Carnival, the Street Theatre, the Seven Hills fireworks, and a host of indoor & outdoor events.
+Year after year the Hogmanay street party brings something new to the crowds: with the Torchlight Procession, the Carnival, the Street Theatre, the Seven Hills fireworks, and a host of indoor & outdoor events.
 The showcase of the Hogmanay celebrations is the concert in Princes Street Gardens, underneath Edinburgh Castle Rock, with the party culminating in the spectacular Street Party with live bands and fireworks.